NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 The creation time of the current version of the bundle is provided in the bundle label under the ``File_Area_Text`` area.
-Although this should correspond to the creation date of the readme file, its ``creation_date_time`` element is used because is the only way to embed the creation date within the bundle label.
+Although this should correspond to the creation date of the readme file, its ``creation_date_time`` element is used because it is the only way to embed the creation date within the bundle label.

 There is no need to mention this in the errata section of the